aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 3. In the top right corner of the page, click the **X** to close the **Metrics** pane for now.
 You will open it again shortly.

 4. This page view is known as Functional Dependency View, and in this view, you get a useful interactive diagram, which illustrates the topology of the selected network resource - in this case a load balancer.
 For Standard Load Balancers, your backend pool resources are color-coded with Health Probe status indicating the current availability of your backend pool to serve traffic.

+   **Note**: It takes few hours to load data in insights, do not wait and go through next steps and images to understand the functionality.

 5. Use the **Zoom In (+)** and **Zoom Out (-)** buttons in the bottom right corner of the page, to zoom in and out of the topology diagram (alternatively you can use your mouse wheel if you have one).
 You can also drag the topology diagram around the page to move it.